Caring for our customers' privacy

 - Ask us to transfer your data to another controller (data portability)

-We will handle all exercise of your data subject rights in accordance with the requirements of GDPR and any national laws at the time of your request.
+We will handle all exercise of your data subject rights in accordance with the requirements of UK GDPR and any national laws at the time of your request.
 Requests should be submitted in writing to our Head of Privacy (email@example.com).

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request for access is clearly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.